Shannon family: Lee Thompson

 Lee "Uncle Poodle" Thompson is Mike's brother, Alana's paternal uncle.
 He is openly gay and HIV-positive.
 He suffered from heart trouble in 2015, leading him to incur $150,000 in hospital bills.

 Michael Ford

 Michael Anthony Ford (born 1977) is the father of Jessica.
 He was convicted of sexual exploitation of a minor, after attempting to solicit oral sex from an undercover police officer he believed to be a teen girl.
 His arrest was featured on an episode of To Catch a Predator.
 Michael is currently incarcerated and ineligible for parole until 2026, after he was found to have violated his probation.
 He is currently at Graceville Correctional Facility.

+Joshua Efird

+Joshua Brandon “Josh” Efird is the ex-husband of Lauryn "Pumpkin" Efird, who is the daughter of Mama June Shannon (real name: June Shannon).
+They were married for six years and have four children together: Ella Grace Efird, Bentley Jameson Efird, and twins Sylus and Stella Efird.
+Lauryn also has sole custody of her younger sister, Alana "Honey Boo Boo" Thompson.
+Lauryn and Josh are currently going through a divorce, having separated in August 2024 and finalized in September 2024.
+Lauryn is now dating Darrin Kitchens, while Josh is reportedly living with another woman.

 Eugene "Geno" Doak

 Eugene Edward "Geno" Doak (born October 8, 1975) is June's ex-boyfriend.
 The two began dating in 2017.
 Geno has a criminal history, including felony charges, for which he served time at Coastal State Prison.
 In 2009, he was admitted to a psychiatric facility following a suicide attempt.
 After being released from prison, Geno founded his own home improvement company, G&J Home Improvements, which is based in Griffin, Georgia.
 Additionally, he is divorced and has children of his own from previous relationships and the two previously dated for a brief time in 2015.
 He, along with June, was arrested in March 2019 for drug possession in Alabama.
 They later split in 2021, with June revealing she was victim to his abuse.